marknooch/foodtrucks/readme.md

 # Configure your local development environment

-I used VS Code and [the recommended extensions](.vscode/extensions.json) to develop this.
+I used VS Code and [the recommended extensions](./.vscode/extensions.json) to develop this.
+1. Fork and clone this repo and open the [VS Code workspace](./foodtrucks.code-workspace).
-1. Configure your AWS credentials using the toolkit extension.
+2. Configure your AWS credentials using the toolkit extension.
-2. Enter the `terraform-bootstrap` directory run `terraform init` followed by `terraform apply` to create the s3 backend bucket.
+3. Enter the `terraform-bootstrap` directory run `terraform init` followed by `terraform apply` to create the s3 backend bucket.
-3. Fork this repo and set the `domain-name` and `github-repo` variables to your values in your [`terraform.tfvars` file](https://www.terraform.io/language/values/variables).
-Update the
+4. Set the `domain-name` and `github-repo` variables to your values in your [`terraform.tfvars` file](https://www.terraform.io/language/values/variables).
+Update the [`provider.tf`](./terraform/provider.tf) file with name of the bucket you created in step 2.
-4. Create a [github PAT](https://github.com/settings/tokens) and set the GITHUB_TOKEN environment variable to your PAT.
+5. Create a [github PAT](https://github.com/settings/tokens) and set the GITHUB_TOKEN environment variable to your PAT.
 This will allow the github terraform provider to set secret values in your repo and will ensure that GitHub Actions can authenticate with AWS when necessary.
-5. Enter the `terraform` directory and run `terraform init` followed by `terraform apply` to create the cloud resources.
+6. Enter the `terraform` directory and run `terraform init` followed by `terraform apply` to create the cloud resources.
 I used [an external provider](https://freenom.com) for my domain name which may cause an apply error if Amazon or Terraform validate that the nameservers are the ones specified by the registrar.
-If that happens, you can probably fix it by updating the nameservers to the ones for the Route 53 hosted zone this module creates.
+If that happens, you can probably fix it by updating the nameservers to the ones for the Route 53 hosted zone this module creates, and re-run it.

-I decided to store the Terraform which I used to create the s3 bucket for [the backend state](https://www.terraform.io/language/state/backends) in a separate module in order to reduce the blast radius which is why you'll find it in the terraform-bootstrap folder.
-I did not allow Atlantis to plan and apply the backend at the time that I created it which is why you see it excluded from the autoplan functionality in [atlantis.yaml](./atlantis.yaml).
-Some poeple use [custom workflows in Atlantis](https://www.runatlantis.io/docs/custom-workflows.html#use-cases) to store terraform state files in a backend consistently.
-I would look into this if I were building out Atlantis for a large group of people to use together to reduce the configuration duplication, developer friction, and huamn error risk associated with not storing terraform's state appropriately.
+At that point, you should have your own instance of this application running in the cloudy thing.

 ## This is a lot of code to review.
 Where do you recommend I start?